shiltemann/CTF-writeups-public/writeup.md

 In order to see this easter egg, you have to look closely!

-[button with whos microscope showing a page with a tiny tiny egg on it]
+[button with leads to microscope showing a page with a tiny tiny egg on it]

 **Solution**